-More secure than physical keys, and impossible to lose, every team member gets a unique access code to enter each room.
-Plus, activity logs provide you with a history of access to each unit, so you can keep track of guest and staff movements.
+Meanwhile, with mobile key, your cleaners and maintenance teams can easily navigate your hotel, while activity logs provide you with a history of access to each unit, so you can keep track of guest and staff movement.

 Digital guidebooks are a great way to get guests excited about their stay long before they arrive.